zodac-personal/home_theatre/README.md

 ## Reverse Proxy Security

+### Valkey (traefik-provider) authentication

+`traefik-kop` on the main host writes router definitions into the Valkey instance on the reverse proxy host, so that port cannot be container-only and is bound to the LAN IP.
+Anything on the LAN that can reach it could otherwise write a router for an existing hostname pointing at a backend of its choice - silent interception on a legitimate TLS name.
+It is therefore password-protected via `TRAEFIK_PROVIDER_PASSWORD` in `.env` (never committed; `.env.template` carries only a placeholder).
+Generate one with `openssl rand -hex 32`, and keep it alphanumeric - it is word-split into `valkey-server`'s arguments and `sed`-substituted into the Traefik config, so spaces and `| & \` would break one or the other.

+The same value is consumed in three places and all three must match: `traefik-provider`'s `VALKEY_EXTRA_FLAGS`, `traefik`'s rendered static config, and `traefik-kop`'s `REDIS_PASS`.

+Traefik ignores environment variables entirely when `--configFile` is used, and `providers.redis.password` only exists in the static config, so `docker/traefik/config/traefik.yml` carries a `__REDIS_PASSWORD__` placeholder that is substituted into a tmpfs copy at container start.
+The secret never touches disk and never enters the repo.

 ### Authenticated Origin Pulls

 Without it, everything Cloudflare provides - WAF, the rate limiting keyed on `Cf-Connecting-Ip`, DDoS